The Tyler Woodward Project

 You Don’t Need A New PC: Switch To Zorin And Keep Working

 Your Windows 10 clock ran out, now what?
 We dig into a smarter path than buying brand-new hardware for Windows 11: moving to Zorin OS, a Linux desktop built to feel familiar while staying secure and fast on machines Microsoft left behind.
 As a broadcast engineer and Linux nerd, I break down what really changes when support ends, why Zorin’s Ubuntu LTS base matters, and how to test your exact setup before touching your disk.
 We start with the stakes: no more free security updates for Windows 10, ESU costs that add up, and strict Windows 11 requirements that sideline perfectly capable PCs.
 Then we unpack Zorin OS, its Windows-like layouts, modest system requirements, and simple app installs via Ubuntu repos and Flatpak.
 You’ll hear how it performs on older laptops, what the update model looks like over the next few years, and how the Web Apps feature makes SaaS tools like Outlook, Google Docs, and Slack feel native.
 Compatibility is the make-or-break.
 I call out where Wine works well for simple tools and where Adobe Creative Cloud, full-fat Microsoft Office, or niche vendor apps become dealbreakers.
 For small businesses, we map a hybrid approach that keeps one or two Windows “anchor” machines alive for line-of-business software while moving browser-centric roles to Zorin, cutting risk and cost without a fleet-wide refresh.
 Gamers get a candid take: Proton and modern drivers make a ton of titles playable, but anti-cheat and first-day releases still favor Windows, so a dual boot keeps performance high while freeing your daily desktop.
 You’ll leave with a live USB test plan to validate Wi-Fi, displays, audio, peripherals, and workflows; a step-by-step view of dual boot safety; and a decision framework to choose when to switch, when to straddle, and when to stay on Windows.
 If you’re ready to extend the life of your hardware, reduce e-waste, and take back control of your desktop, this guide gives you the clear, practical steps to move with confidence.
 Enjoyed the show?
 Subscribe, share with a friend who’s still on Windows 10, and leave a quick review to help more people find it.
 Send me a text message with your thoughts, questions, or feedback Support the show If you enjoyed the show, be sure to follow The Tyler Woodward Project and leave a rating and review on Apple Podcasts or your favorite podcast app—it really helps more people discover the show.
-Follow the show on Threads or Bluesky.
-Get in touch on the official Matrix Space for the podcast.
+Follow the show on Instagram and Threads.
 All views and opinions expressed in this show are solely those of the creator and do not represent or reflect the views, policies, or positions of any employer, organization, or professional affiliation.

 22 min

-2. Why Smart TVs Track You And How To Stop It
+6. Why Smart TVs Track You And How To Stop It

 FEB 16